Cheapest Way to Run DeepSeek R1 on Thunder Compute

 start ollama

-Step 4: Access the Web UI and Load Deepseek R1
+Step 4: Access the Web UI and Load DeepSeek R1

 “If the concepts of rCUDA were applied at scale, overcoming latency, what would it mean for the cost of GPUs on cloud providers?”